Cascoda and KNX

 Works with KNX tooling

-KNX IoT Point API has been designed for ETS Integration, allowing installers to use KNX IoT Point API with minimal need for additional training.
+KNX IoT has been designed for ETS Integration, allowing installers to use KNX IoT with minimal need for additional training.

-Below is an example of ETS being used to configure KNX Iot Point API devices (right-click to show controls).
+Below is an example of ETS being used to configure KNX IoT devices (right-click to show controls).

 State-of-the-art security